 Copyright and the limitations of fair use apply to the materials on Moodle, classroom handouts, and other course content distribution methods.

 The sharing of copyrighted music, film, or other media through peer-to-peer file sharing programs does not qualify as fair use.
-Peer-to-peer file sharing software is not permitted on computers using the campus network.
-Holy Cross must take appropriate action under the terms of the Digital Millennium Copyright Act of 1998 if it receives notice of copyright infringement.
+Peer-to-peer file sharing software is not permitted on computers using the campus network, and Holy Cross College utilizes technology to identify such software on our network and prevent their internet access.
+Holy Cross College must take appropriate action under the terms of the DMCA if it receives notice of copyright infringement.
 If the notice is in regard to a student, the College will immediately terminate network access and Student Affairs will be contacted for further action.
 If the notice is in regard to a faculty or staff member, the IT department will report violations to the appropriate department head or Vice President.

-Students visiting the IT department for assistance with their personal computers that have file sharing software installed will have it removed before technical support is provided.
+Students visiting the IT department for assistance with their personal computers that have file sharing software installed must have it removed before technical support is provided.

 VII.
 DISCIPLINARY ACTION